-The future effects of the COVID-19 pandemic, the conflict in the region and of the above measures on the Cyprus economy, and consequently on the future financial performance, cash flows and financial position of the Company, are difficult to predict and management's current expectations and estimates could differ from actual results.
+The future effects of the conflict in the region and the general economic conditions and the effect of the above events and measures on the Cyprus economy, and consequently on the future financial performance, cash flows and financial position of the Company, are difficult to predict and management's current expectations and estimates could differ from actual results.
 The Company's management believes that it is taking all the necessary measures to maintain the viability of the Company and the development of its business in the current economic environment.